Rosierog/week-one/journal.md

 Zotero

  	- was fairly easy to download; had a few issues opening up the application the first time but found success
-	- The tutuorials pertaining to it were very helpful
 	- will explore the application and more, aswell as would like to like to use for further research papers it seems an ideal location to organize papers and research as oppose to keeping many tabs open when writing a paper